garrandall/popular-music-data/tracks/saint-tropez-post-malone.md

   ranking_list: Billboard Hot 100
   start_date: '2019-10-26'
 ---
-Ooh, yeah, yeah, hey
+Oh, yeah, yeah, hey

 Such a long time (Wow)
 I've been waitin', I've been waitin' for a long time (Yeah) Such a long time
-I've been waitin', I've been waitin' for a long time (Yeah) Such a long time (Ooh)
+I've been waitin', I've been waitin' for a long time (Yeah) Such a long time (Oh)

-Ooh, this shit bliss, I'm so rich (Turnt as shit, ooh) Abs like Abercrombie Fitch (Damn, ooh)
+Oh, this shit bliss, I'm so rich (Turnt as shit, oh) Abs like Abercrombie Fitch (Damn, oh)
 Mille, on my (Whoa, wrist, wrist)
 Versace boxers on my dick (On my dick, damn)
-Bud Light runnin' through my piss (Ooh)
+Bud Light runnin' through my piss (Oh)
 On a yacht, 50 meters, it's offish (It's official)
 50 carats on my fist (On my fist)
-The roof go down when I hit switch (Ooh, bitch)
+The roof go down when I hit switch (Oh, bitch)
 I money ball like Bradley Pitt (Bradley Pitt, ayy)
-I worked so hard for all this shit (All this shit) Pumpin' out classics (Ooh)
+I worked so hard for all this shit (All this shit) Pumpin' out classics (Oh)
 In the Batmobile, goin' bat shit